OBJECTIVE OF THESE PAGES

 A truncated family tree of my own Dublin Lennans is included, and some material on my other lines of current research (surnames: Toner - Drogheda, Casey - Dublin & Iowa, USA, Conlan - Kildare, Carroll - Dublin, Kildare and New Zealand) was added in January 2003.
 Reminiscences of my late father on the Donnybrook area of Dublin South (with a reservation on published work on this subject) are included on separate pages, as well as some research material I have carried out on the coming of the Dublin-Kingstown railway to Dublin.
 Main links to other L*nn*n data available on the internet are set out on the links page which also gives some other internet resources found to be helpful.

-While I am always particularly interested in hearing from
+I am always particularly interested in hearing from

 those researching the L*nn*n surname at

-I would stress that I have little or no information on US or
+stress that I have little or no information on US or

 Canadian L*nn*ns, and only slightly more on one or two